Flaried/animation-replacer-roblox/README.md

 - Valid roblox authentication cookie
 - .RBLX or Studio file with animations

-## 🎯 How It Works
+## 💻 How It Works
-1. **Authentication** - Uses the provided cookie for publishing APIs
 2. **File Scanning** - The bot automatically scans and identifies animations in the Roblox files
-3. **Spoofing** - Each animation is processed and republished to ensure compatbility
+3. **Reuploading** - Each animation is processed and republished to ensure compatbility
 5. **Completion** - Your game has working animations.
 ---